alakeldev/Summary-of-unit-testing-jest/README.md

 ## Make Your Own Matcher and extend on the expect method
+check the file all.test.js to understand it all

 to add your own matcher to the matcher list of jest framework

 when we are going to make our own matcher you must use inside your matcher two properties message and pass (and they are build in properties)